KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/creating-and-distributing-a-new-komodo-smart-chain.md

 ##### The Entire Coin Supply is Distributed in the Genesis Block

-Typically, the entire coin supply for the dICO is created and distributed immediately to the device that mines the first block, the Genesis Block.
+Typically, the entire coin supply for the IDO is created and distributed immediately to the device that mines the first block, the Genesis Block.
 The code performs this distribution as a one-time reward for discovering the first valid block hash.

 Having established a secure connection with a second device, the entrepreneur will enter the following command on the second device.